Flowtally

 Reference · Label compliance

-GS1-128 is the workhorse of logistics labeling: the barcode on most of the carton and pallet labels that cross a receiving dock.
-This is the receiving side of the story: what the codes mean, what gets checked at the door, and what a good record looks like when a label fails.
+GS1-128 is the barcode on most carton and pallet labels: the license plate, or LP, your floor already talks about.
+What the codes mean, what gets checked at the door, and what a good record looks like when a label fails.

 The anatomy